-- Sending e-mail messages from third-party applications might not function as expected.
-You might receive an error message indicating that a default e-mail client is not available.
+- Sending email from third-party applications might not work as expected.
+You might receive an error message saying that a default email client isn’t available.

 - Search functionality in Outlook is only fully functional for Click-to-Run editions of Outlook.
 Search is still available, but with reduced functionality for older versions of Outlook.

-- Many third-party Microsoft Office add-ins will not function properly with Outlook, for example:
+- Many third-party Office add-ins won’t work properly with Outlook, for example:

-- iTunes Calendar Helper You will not be able to sync Outlook Calendar events via iTunes to your portable device.
+- iTunes Calendar Helper You won’t be able to sync Outlook Calendar events via iTunes to your portable device.

-- Google Search Toolbar Search functionality provided by Google Search Toolbar will not be available.
+- Google Search Toolbar Search functionality provided by Google Search Toolbar won’t be available.

-- Microsoft Office Communicator is not fully integrated with Outlook.
-You might not be able to send an e-mail message to a contact or perform other tasks from Office Communicator that depend on Outlook.
+- Microsoft Office Communicator isn’t fully integrated with Outlook.
+You might not be able to send an email to a contact or perform other tasks from Office Communicator that depend on Outlook.

-- Windows Mobile Device Center or ActiveSync does not detect Outlook as installed.
-You cannot sync Outlook content, such as Mail, Contacts, or Calendar items, to a mobile device when using Click-to-Run.
+- Windows Mobile Device Center or ActiveSync doesn’t detect Outlook as installed.
+You can’t sync Outlook content, such as Mail, Contacts, or Calendar items, to a mobile device when using Click-to-Run.

-- The Send to OneNote command in Internet Explorer is unavailable.
+- The Send to OneNote command in Internet Explorer isn’t available.

-- Third-party Microsoft OneNote add-ins do not function with OneNote.
-Because of the add-in model for OneNote, add-ins are not available when using Click-to-Run.
+- Third-party OneNote add-ins don’t function with OneNote.
+Because of the add-in model for OneNote, add-ins aren’t available when using Click-to-Run.

-- The Send to OneNote printer is not available on Windows XP.
+- The Send to OneNote printer isn’t available with OneNote 2010 running on Windows XP.
 When using OneNote on Windows XP, you might use an alternate method to import content, such as screen capture or clipboard.